Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 • Contextual reading

-Often we read a text from our established expectations of a genre.
-The result of this is that we feel disappointed when a novel fails to adhere to the prescriptive elements of the genre.
-However, sometimes we applaud the writer for being so clever as to transgress the confines of the genre or we might even feel that there is a statement created through the use of a genre.
-In the case of Cloudstreet we can consider a number of genres when we construct a generic reading.
-With the class, investigate the prescribed elements of theepic, crime and gothic genres.
-The purpose of this investigation is not to label the novel as fitting within a particular genre, it is instead to look at the way a genre might be evoked, the effect this might have on the audience and whether there is a comment that might arise out of this use of genre.
+In Cloudstreet’s case, we can consider a number of genres in constructing a generic reading.
+With the class, investigate the prescribed elements of the epic, crime and gothic genres.
+The purpose of this investigation is NOT to label the novel as fitting within a particular genre, but to look at the way a genre might be evoked, the effect this might have on the audience, and the comments that might arise from this use of genre.

-For example, in the case of the epic, Cloudstreet does not adhere to the generic features of a poetic epic, but it is often described as national epic.
-It would be helpful to discuss the elements of the novel that lead commentators to make these claims, such as the journeys of the characters and the heroism that they display.
-What might be occurring here is that the heroism is very much an understated, ‘ordinary’ world form of survival and compassion.
-Rather than the traditional grandeur of the epic, there is a grandeur of Australia’s geographic context and a transgressing of time and space, so that Cloudstreethas more an epic quality rather than subscribing to an epic formula.
-It might be that we consider this an Australian epic – a story that represents the grandeur that this nation values.
+For example, Cloudstreet does not adhere to the generic features of epic poetry, but it is often described as a national epic.
+Discuss the elements of the novel that lead commentators to make these claims, such as the characters’ journeys and the heroism they display.
+What might be occurring here is that the heroism is an understated, ‘ordinary world’ form of survival and compassion.
+Rather than the traditional grandeur of the epic, there is the grandeur of Australia’s geographic context and a transgression of time and space, so that Cloudstreet has an epic quality rather than subscribing to an epic formula.
+It might be that we consider this an Australian epic: a story that represents the grandeur that this nation values.

 Gender reading

-• Oriel Lamb makes an interesting case study in relation to gender.
-Consider the way that she is denied her maternal role in relation to Fish: she controls the family and supports them with her hard-working ethic, but lives separate from the household.
-She does contain the feminine insight of delivering Wax Harry but in the process is described in an almost unfeminine way with ‘her hairy bum showing shockingly’.
+• Oriel Lamb makes an interesting case study.
+Consider the way she is denied her maternal role in relation to Fish.
+She controls the family and supports it with her hard-working ethic, but lives separate from the household.
+Although she helps deliver Quick and Rose’s baby, Wax Harry, she is described doing so in a rather unfeminine way, with her backside exposed (p.
+383).

-• Dolly Pickles and Rose offer interesting comparisons to the feminine construction.
+• Dolly and Rose Pickles offer an interesting comparison of feminine constructions.

 • Lester Lamb and Sam Pickles also provide differing views of masculinity.